-This policy envisages identifying potential conflicts between development and licensed pipelines early in a project lifecycle where planning and design, rather than expensive engineering solutions, can be used to resolve potential issues.
+This policy envisages identifying potential conflicts between development and licensed pipelines early in a project lifecycle so rectification can occur at the planning and design stage.

 Most Victorian Planning Schemes do not identify the location of licensed pipelines, and there are insufficient systems in place to ensure pipeline related issues are addressed at the planning stage of a development.

-More information is available at Victorian Planning System.
+More information is available at Victorian Planning .